Harmful Neighborhood Drilling in California

 Photo of Greenpeace US banner reading "Fossil Fuels or a Livable California?"

-Environmental justice organizations and coalitions in California, like VISION and STAND-LA, have been bringing frontline communities together and demanding that lawmakers deliver commonsense public health protections from oil and gas drilling for more than a decade.
+For more than a decade, environmental justice organizations and coalitions in California, including Greenpeace USA, have been bringing frontline communities together and demanding that lawmakers deliver commonsense public health protections from oil and gas drilling, as well as accountability for oil and gas companies formerly or presently doing business in California.

 Activists participate in the Rise for Climate, Jobs & Justice march